edamla/mediterraneanagency/_books/2021-09-01-after-point.md

 # For adding excerpt add <!--more--> and break the line
 ---
-In this world where appearances seek the es- sence, understanding the words written on the back of a photograph and describing the first thing we see in the sea of dreams leaves behind a winding and fragile trace of the transience of where
+In this world where appearances seek the essence, understanding the words written on the back of a photograph and describing the first thing we see in the sea of dreams leaves behind a winding and fragile trace of the transience of where